 Durham District School Board (Rainbows program), 1998-9

-Michelle is committed to companioning those on their healing journeys.
+Michelle counsels in a reflective practice, committed to companioning those on their healing journeys.
 She endeavours to promote acts of kindness, and most importantly making up silly songs for her young grandchildren.
 Living mindfully and with intention are important considerations for her life.